zeebe-io/zeebe-cluster-testbench/README.md

 This workflow supports the integration of external tools (in parrticular Jenkins).
 The external tool can call this workflow and pass in the process to call and a business key.
 The business key must be unique and will be used to fetch the result of the process.

 The expectation is that the external tool will register a worker for the job type `businessKey`.
 This way, the external tool can poll for the result of one particular workflow instance.

-Without this mechanism the only option for the external tool to know about the result would be _client.newCreateInstanceCommand().withResult()_ which is not adivsable for long-running processes.
+Without this mechanism the only option for the external tool to know about the result would be _client.newCreateInstanceCommand().withResult()_ which is not advisable for long-running processes.

 ![external-tool-integration](docs/assets/external-tool-integration.png "External Tool Integration")